-The mahogany glider is one of Australia’s most threatened mammals and Queensland’s only listed endangered glider species.
+The mahogany glider is one of Australia’s most threatened mammals.
 It is found only in a very restricted area of coastal woodland in far north Queensland.
 First specimens were recorded in 1883, and then all record of the species laid unnoticed by science for more than 100 years until their rediscovery in 1989.
 The management of this species and its habitat require immediate and ongoing attention to prevent their continued decline towards extinction.

 The mahogany glider looks similar to the squirrel glider but has a longer, very slender tail.
 This glider is significantly larger than the squirrel glider.

 - Head-body length, males 230-275 averaging 254 mm, females 225-270 averaging 248 mm

 - Tail length, males 335-395 averaging 370 mm, females 345-405 averaging 377 mm

 - Weight, males 330-500 averaging 407 grams, females 310-454 averaging 365 grams